Stadion Lučko

-Stadion Lučko is a small stadium in the Lučko neighbourhood of Zagreb, Croatia which was built in 1973.
+Stadion Lučko is a football stadium in the Lučko neighbourhood of Zagreb, Croatia.
 It serves as home stadium for NK Lučko football club.
+The stadium was opened in 1973 and received a new pitch in 1987.
+The most significant renovations took place in the late 2000s, when two roof-covered stands were built.
+This made the club eligible for promotion to the top tier of Croatian club football.
 The stadium has a capacity of 1,500 spectators.